Arccotangent/numberrain/doc/scripting/operations/control-flow/BREAK.md

 `BREAK` is used to break out of for/while loops prematurely.

-`BREAK` statements floating in scripts will cause the script to crash.
+`BREAK` statements floating outside of loops will cause your script to crash.

 ## Usage